blessedcoolant/invoke_meshgraphormer/README.md

 This extension consists of on node - `Hand Depth w/ MeshGraphormer`.
 This node takes in an image and outputs a hand depth map and a mask for the hand area.
 Use this depth map with a depth ControlNet model and you can use the mask to create a `Denoise Mask` for your hand-fix pass so only the hand are denoised.

 Feel free to fix anything.
 I'm sure there's a bunch of issues.

-##### Note: I know the model currently loads on each run.
-This needs to be cached.
-I'll do it in a day or two.